telerik/xaml-docs/controls/radscheduleview/features/viewdefinitions/agenda-view-definition.md

 __AgendaViewDefinition__ allows you to display a set of appointments for a specific period of time.

-[image]

->tip See the [Common Features] article to see the functionality that is shared accross the different views.
+>tip See the [Configuration]({%slug radscheduleview-viewdefinitions-configuration%}) article to see the functionality that is shared accross the different views.

 ## Setting up the View